eclipse-edc/Publications/Identity Management/DID_EDC.md

 # The EDC Solution

-The Eclipse Dataspace Connector implements decentralized identifiers and uses DID:Web as the default method.
-However, as the EDC is extensible with custom modules additional DID methods can be easily added.
+The Eclipse Dataspace Components implement decentralized identifiers and use DID:Web as the default method.
+However, as the EDC are extensible with custom modules additional DID methods can be easily added.
 It even supports the replacement of decentralized identity with centralized identity providers if a dataspace should desire to do so.

 The identification verification process looks like this (both “Participant” and “Provider” are participants in a dataspace):